developed by OceanDataLab

 You can add you own pictograms to SEAScope and use them to represent the trajectory positions that match the current time

-Instructions for adding curstom pictograms
+Instructions for adding custom pictograms

 SEAScope only supports pictograms in PNG format that contain 4 channels (3 for primary colors and 1 for transparency).